Ralph Lauren Corporation: History

 Lauren started The Ralph Lauren Corporation in 1967 with men's neckties.
 At 28 years old, he worked for the tie manufacturer Beau Brummell.
 Lauren persuaded the company's president to let him start his own line.
 Drawing on his interests in sports, Lauren named his first full line of menswear "Polo" in 1968.
 He worked out of a single "drawer" from a showroom in the Empire State Building, and made deliveries to stores himself.

 By 1969, the Manhattan department store Bloomingdale's sold Lauren's men line exclusively.
 It was the first time that Bloomingdale's had given a designer his own in-store shop.
 In 1971, Ralph Lauren Corporation launched a line of tailored shirts for women, introducing the Polo player emblem on the shirt cuff.
 The first full women's collection was launched the following year.

 The year 1972 marked the opening of Ralph Lauren's store on Rodeo Drive in Beverly Hills, California, his first freestanding store.
 In 1972, Lauren released a short-sleeve cotton shirt in 24 colors.
 This design, emblazoned with the company's famed logo based on polo player Bennie Gutierrez, became the brand's signature look.
-In 1977 Ralph Lauren Corporation introduced a signature cotton mesh polo shirt in various colours, featuring the polo player logo on the chest.
+In 1977 Ralph Lauren Corporation introduced a signature cotton mesh polo shirt in various colors, featuring the polo player logo on the chest.

 In 1974, Ralph Lauren outfitted the male cast of The Great Gatsby in costumes chosen from his Polo line – a 1920s-style series of men's suits and sweaters, except for the pink suit which Lauren designed especially for Robert Redford's Jay Gatsby.
 In 1977, Diane Keaton and Woody Allen wore Lauren's clothes in the Oscar-winning film, Annie Hall.

 In 1978, the first Ralph Lauren fragrances, produced by Warner-Lauren, Ltd were launched at Bloomingdale's.
 Lauren for women, and Polo the men's cologne.
 This was the first time that a designer introduced two fragrances – one for men and one for women – simultaneously.

 The company went international in 1981 with the opening of a store in New Bond Street in the West End of London, England.
 Lauren opened his first flagship in the Rhinelander mansion on Madison Avenue and 72nd Street in New York City in 1986.
 On June 12, 1997, the company became a publicly traded company on the New York Stock Exchange.